maycry/japan_planner/OPENAI_SETUP.md

 - **Estimated Cost**: ~$0.01-0.03 per itinerary generation
 - **Alternative**: Change to `gpt-4` in `/src/config/openai.js` for higher quality (higher cost)

-## Fallback Behavior
+## Requirements

-If no API key is configured, the app will automatically use a mock response so you can still test the UI functionality.
+The OpenAI API key is **required** for the app to function.
+Without a valid API key, itinerary generation will fail.